 The same regulator controls (regulates) multiple genes of the same system.

 7. Single-input modules (SIM)

-A possible confirmation for motif importance is motif conservation.
+A possible confirmation of motif importance is motif conservation.
 In evolution conservation implies importance.
-The conservation of a protein in network may be taken as an indicative of biological importance of that motif.
+The conservation of a protein in the network may be taken as an indication of the biological importance of that motif.
 The conservation of a motif shows the evolutionary pressure that can be followed to find ortholog in other organism.
-Wuchty et al, 2003 tested this hypothesis for correlation between the protein evolutionary rate and the structure of the motif it is embedded in.
+Wuchty et al, 2003 tested this hypothesis for the correlation between the protein evolutionary rate and the structure of the motif it is embedded in.
 The conservation of motif component was found to be tens to thousands of times higher than expected at random, suggesting conservation of motif constituents.
 Motifs representing small functional unit or sub-graph in a network are found using different software like M-finder (http://www.weizmann.ac.il/mcb/Uri Alon/groupNetworkMotifSW.htm), MODIS, FANMOD (http://theinf1.informatik.uni-jena.dewernicke/motifs/index.htm), MAVisto (http://mavisto.ipk-gatersleben.de) iGRAPH: (https://cran.r-project.org/package=igraph), HOMER & Motif-X etc. Online tools like Amadeus, Web Motif, and MEME suite are also used for the same purpose.

 1. U Alon, Network Motif: theory and experimental approaches, Nature Reviews Genetics 8, 450-461,(June 2007) doi :10.1038